andreasbm/lit-translate/README.md

 ## ➤ 4.
 Get the translations

 To get a translation use the `get` function.
 Give this function a string of keys (separated with .) that points to the desired translation in the JSON structure.
-The example below is based on the translations defined in [step 1](#-1-define-the-translations).
+The example below is based on the translations defined in [step 1](#-1-define-the-translations) and registered in [step 2](#-2-register-the-translate-config).

 ```js
 import { get } from "lit-translate";